 Output Routing - In-depth

 This tab will show you your interface's outputs and what is routed to them.
-There are three output routing options available to each output:
+There are three output routing options available for each output:

-1. Playback (DAW) - Meaning only sounds being played from software will be played through your interface.
+- Playback (DAW) - This means only sounds being played from software will be played through your interface.
 Playback (DAW) 1-2 is usually the output from most software but this can often be changed in the settings of DAWs or more advanced audio software

 - Hardware Input - Only the selected inputs on the interface will be routed to the outputs.